-285. Once the detailed design of the housing complex is finalized, NHDCL through PMU, will prepare a brief and disclose the same through the conduct of meaningful consultations with the stakeholders, including those identified during the reconnaissance visits but were not included in previous consultations.
+290. Once the detailed design of the housing complex is finalized, NHDCL through PMU, will prepare a brief and disclose the same through the conduct of meaningful consultations with the stakeholders, including with the residents near the subproject site as identified during the reconnaissance visits (see Table 18).
 Follow up consultations will also be undertaken prior to construction activities, and will continue throughout the subproject implementation.
 Formal disclosure of completed project reports will also be made by making copies available at the NHDCL site and head office, informing the public of their availability, and providing a mechanism through which comments can be made.